quytelda/krita-panel/outline.md

 # Tips & Tricks

 - Use '/' to toggle between the two most recently used brushes.
+- Resize the brush using shift + drag or '[' and ']'.
 - You can save your color palettes inside a KRA file.
 - Use the "ten brushes" script to add shortcuts for commonly used presets.
 - Use colorize mask to automate coloring line art.
 - *.kra and *.bundle files are actually just Zip archives.
 - Use the mirror tools or the multibrush tool to create symmetric images.
 - Use Wrap Around mode to create tiling images.
+  - Example: Create a tiled pattern using the brush smoothing option.
 - Zoom out and click the cardinal arrows to expand the canvas.
 - Use XNOR blending to get sketches to show up on top of artwork.
+- Shortcuts can be key sequences (easier for one-hand use).
+- Use the LUT Management docker for a live grayscale view.
+- Use the Gradient Map filter to quickly change color schemes.
+- Use "Export Advanced" to export scaled versions of an image.

 # Resources and Documentation